deffen3/rally_game/README.md

 1. Add current weapon type icon into UI - DONE
 1. Improve missile heat-seeking tracking - pretty good now
 1. Add simple AI opponents - DONE
+1. AI sword mode seems to not work very well, bad target tracking when in reverse?
 1. Improve collision algorithms
 1. What happens when you die from collision?
 Lose a gun-level?
 If another player recently hit you then they get the kill?
 1. Put weapon properties into a .ron config file